 But with the rising popularity of glamping holidays comes a predictably steep price tag that no longer makes sleeping under canvas a cheap getaway.

 For you campers out there who’d love just a bit of camping luxury without having to pay an arm and a leg for it, there is another way: DIY glamping!
-There are loads of easy glamping ideas out there that can spruce up your camping set up.
+There are loads of easy glamping ideas out there that can spruce up your camping setup.
 So, get creative, put a little bit of effort in and you can easily (and cheaply) turn your regular camping setup into glamping heaven.
+Plus, once you’ve invested in some of the things you’ll inevitably need to buy, you’ll have them forever and you can also probably use them in your backyard when you’re not glamming it up at the campsite!

-So, grab those floral wellies and that floppy sun hat, pour yourself a glass of wine, and let’s get a little bit glampy with our favourite glamping ideas!
+So, grab those floral wellies and that floppy sun hat, pour yourself a glass of wine, and let’s get a little bit glampy with our favourite DIY glamping ideas!